NigelThomas/sqlstream-flink/README.md

     ```
     python3 ./edrgen.py -p 360
     ```
-6. Copy (and concatenate) generated data files into /tmp directory
+6. Copy (and concatenate) the generated data files into the `/tmp` directory
     ```
     cat flows_*.csv > /tmp/flows_all.csv
     cat sessions_*.csv > /tmp/sessions_all.csv